merdok/homebridge-webos-tv/README.md

 Whether the screen control service is enabled.
 Shows a button which allows to turn on/off the tv screen, while the content is still playing. **Default: false**
 - `screenSaverControl` [optional]
 Whether the screen saver control service is enabled.
 Shows a button which allows to instantly activate the screen saver on the TV.
 Can be used only when no content is playing on the tv. **Default: false**
+- `backlightControl` [optional]
+Whether the backlight control service is enabled.
+Allows to control the backlight picture setting of the TV. **Default: false**
+- `brightnessControl` [optional]
+Whether the brightness control service is enabled.
+Allows to control the brightness picture setting of the TV. **Default: false**
+- `colorControl` [optional]
+Whether the color control service is enabled.
+Allows to control the color picture setting of the TV. **Default: false**
+- `contrastControl` [optional]
+Whether the contrast control service is enabled.
+Allows to control the contrast picture setting of the TV. **Default: false**
 - `ccRemoteRemap` [optional]
 Allows to remap the control center remote buttons.
 For possible values, see section below. **Default: no remap**
   - Set an object with the following properties: *arrowup*, *arrowdown*, *arrowleft*, *arrowright*, *select*, *back*, *playpause*, *information*